-HOUSTON — Houston voters will decide on $4.4 billion bond proposal from the Houston Independent School District in the November election.
+HOUSTON — Houston voters will decide on a $4.4 billion bond proposal from the Houston Independent School District in the November election.

 Voters on Nov.
 5 will need to decide whether to approve or reject the bond proposal which is broken down into two separate propositions.